 Prof. Dr. Meinel, Director & CEO of HPI; KMK President Ministerin Ernst, Head of the ZfA Fr.
 Toledo, and Consul General Südbeck

-All of GISSV High School students, plus other students from our fellow German Schools Abroad in North America, participate in the lecture series.
-Given the value-filled events, interested parents or staff are welcomed to join.
+This series brings leading-edge technology experts from HPI directly to GISSV High School students and our fellow German Schools Abroad (DAS) in North America.
+Given the value-filled events and demand, interested parents or staff are welcomed to join the lecture series.

-Last week we had the honor of having several distinguished guests join us for our Hasso Plattner Institute Digital Lecture series.
+On February 25, 2021, we had the special honor of having several distinguished guests join us for our Hasso Plattner Institute Digital Lecture series.
 All of whom shared the same passion and commitment for supporting our school(s) and digital transformation in the classrooms.
 Thank you to Prof. Dr. Christoph Meinel, Director, and CEO of HPI, for his fascinating presentation and the encouraging words from Britta Ernst, Ministerin and KMK President, Heike Toledo, Head of the ZfA, and Consul General Hans-Ulrich Südbeck.

 It was a rare and distinguished honor to have both Ministerin Britta Ernst and Heike Toledo join us to discuss digital transformation for schools in Germany and those abroad.
 As a member of the German Schools Abroad network, we were excited to hear about Germany's commitment to digital innovation and the pilot programs underway.